martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 ### Results on the test dataset

 All trained models were evaluated on the previously held-out test dataset.
-The performance metrics for each model—precision, recall, and F1-score—are summarized in the tables below.
+The performance metrics for each model (precision, recall, and F1-score) are summarized in the tables below.
 Since the HIGGS dataset is simulated and nearly noise-free, we do not expect substantial differences between validation and test performance.
 Accordingly, our initial expectation was that the `MLP_21ft_3l`, `MLP_21ft_4l` and `MLP_28ft` models would achieve the best results.

 We showcase the metrics in the tables below: